 The causes are best remembered by the 6 H’s and the 6 T’s:

-Treatment includes emergency initiation of Advanced Cardiac Life Support (ACLS) protocols which includes treatment aimed at the etiology if able to be identified.
+Treatment includes emergency initiation of Advanced Cardiac Life Support (ACLS) protocols, which include treatment aimed at the etiology, if identifiable.